Stormersh/Avatar---Disabled-Portraits/README.md

 # Avatar---Disabled-Portraits
-Disables the portraits from the Avatar - Four Nations Restored mod (CK2)
+Disables the portraits from the Avatar - Four Nations Restored mod (CK2).
+Doesn't disable portraits for lore characters (Zuko, Iroh, Kyoshi and so on)

 Requirements: